ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/s3/performance.md

 ### Horizontal scaling

-Eventually, Horizontal scaling is often necessary due to hardware availability and cost-efficiency.
-In ClickHouse Cloud, production clusters have atleast 3 nodes.
+Eventually, horizontal scaling is often necessary due to hardware availability and cost-efficiency.
+In ClickHouse Cloud, production clusters have at least 3 nodes.
 Users may also wish to therefore utilize all nodes for an insert.

 Utilizing a cluster for S3 reads requires using the `s3Cluster` function as described in [Utilizing Clusters](./index.md#utilizing-clusters).
 This allows reads to be distributed across nodes.